What are PVRS & PVRS Categories?

 Realistic Security: Most organizations are not defending themselves against nation-state actors or terrorists; they’re just mitigating practical, common threats.
 For them, “effective security” looks more like “locks, cameras, and keycards”, not “armed guards and blast doors”.
 The kind of security they are aiming for is safeguards like sensible application isolation (for example, not running apps as domain admin), rate limiting and bot protection for public-facing systems, and a tested off-site backup and recovery plan.

-Context Is King: PVRS does not produce a single “one-size-fits-all” score.
+Context Is King: PVRS categories don’t produce a single “one-size-fits-all” score.
 Instead, it categorizes vulnerabilities based on environmental and risk factors specific to your organization.
 This means that the remediation guidance is tied to your actual exposure and impact.

-Unlike traditional severity systems, PVRS prioritizes action over severity.
+Unlike traditional severity scores, PVRS categories prioritize action over severity.
 It maps vulnerabilities into five categories that guide when to remediate, factoring in remediation risk, real-world exploitability, and the environment in which the library runs.

-PVRS assesses vulnerabilities under one of the following five categories:
+ProGet assigns vulnerabilities one of the following five categories:

 Category 1: No Special Action Required